By the Numbers: Here’s How Small Businesses Are Allocating Their Savings

 1. Taxes

 According to the Small Business Administration (SBA), the average effective tax rate of small businesses in the U.S. is 19.8%.
 As small business owners navigate business operations throughout the year, they keep this in mind when tax day rolls around.
 Small business owners have a multitude of taxes that they need to file, from industry-specific taxes to business entity-specific taxes.
-Within tax savings, some kept the folder broad to simply “Tax”, while others set funds aside for sales taxes, annual taxes, state taxes, and self-employment taxes.
+Within tax savings, some kept the folder broad to simply “Tax”, while others set funds aside for sales taxes, annual taxes, state taxes, or self-employment taxes.

 2. Rainy Day Savings

 Many business owners found themselves with little buffer room as the pandemic changed the way businesses could operate.
 Only one in five businesses felt they had sufficient cash reserves to continue operations if they experienced even a two-month revenue loss.
+The ability to plan ahead for unexpected events can be a challenge with or without a bank account.

 Although business expenses featured a range of savings goals, there were a few top-ranking expenses business owners were saving for.